netdotwork/netbox_resolver/README.md

 ## Scheduler

 You can make the process regular by adding netbox_resolver to the scheduler, and as a result, automate the routine process of keeping IPAM/DCIM up to date.

+### Protection from sysname changing

+If you work with the scheduler and decide to change device sysname after it was added to the NetBox database, this can create a lil problem...
+Script will try to create a new device with new sysname.
+So it is better to add protection - in this case, script will not do anything until you match the device sysname and site, sysname in the NetBox database.
+In short, if you change sysname on device, you need to change device name and site in NetBox, otherwise this function returns nothing.

+Please, check `huawei.py` and delete or comment block of code between `Protection from sysname changing` and `End of protection from sysname changing` if you don't need it.

+## pdb

+For script debugging you can add your parameters (for single device) in `pdb_test.py` and start pdb like `python -m pdb pdb_test.py` in your virtual environment.